LeyaKs/1.-Multithreaded-array-sorting/task5/README.md

-# CError handling of system calls in C
+# Error handling of system calls in C

 ## Task